 Beginning Your Treatment with Inpatient Care

 During their time in outpatient treatment, patients continue to follow a specialized program depending on their unique needs.
-FHE provides a broad scope of programs, including first responders, women’s programs, gambling programs, and others.
+FHE provides a broad scope of programs, including first responders, women’s programs, gambling therapy, and others.
 By providing you with outstanding support during this transition and afterward, we can help encourage your long-term success and limit relapse opportunities.

 Obtaining Treatment Through Outpatient Care